holepunchto/bare-cov/README.md

 Include scripts with relative paths in coverage report (default: `false`)

 #### include
-Specific files that should be covered as a JSON array string (default: `[]`)
+Specific files that should be covered (default: `[]`)

 #### exclude
-Specific files and directories that should be excluded from coverage as a JSON array string (default: [link](https://github.com/istanbuljs/schema/blob/master/default-exclude.js))
+Specific files and directories that should be excluded from coverage (default: [link](https://github.com/istanbuljs/schema/blob/master/default-exclude.js))

 #### extension
-Specific file extensions that should be covered as a JSON array string (default: [link](https://github.com/istanbuljs/schema/blob/master/default-extension.js))
+Specific file extensions that should be covered (default: [link](https://github.com/istanbuljs/schema/blob/master/default-extension.js))

 #### allowExternal
 Allow reporting on files outside of the current working directory (default: `false`)